joseantonio2001/secure_framework/README.md

     * Uses the `secure_headers` gem to create a policy at `config/initializers/secure_headers.rb`.
     * Applies headers like `X-Frame-Options`, `X-Content-Type-Options`, and `Referrer-Policy` to defend against a wide array of browser-based attacks.
     * It is configured to work harmoniously with the native Rails CSP, avoiding conflicts.

+7. Reinforced CSRF Protection:
+    * Ensures all non-GET requests are verified against a unique CSRF token.
+    * Injects `protect_from_forgery with: :exception, prepend: true` into the `ApplicationController`.
+    * The `with: :exception` policy is stricter than the default, as it halts the entire request flow by raising an exception, making attacks immediately visible.
+    * The `prepend: true` option guarantees this security check runs before any other controller logic, ensuring its effectiveness even in applications using frameworks like Turbo.
+    * The generator is idempotent and will not modify the controller if a CSRF protection rule already exists.

 ## Demonstration Application & Testing